Credit for Nationally-Recognized Exams for Undergraduate Students: Twin Cities, Crookston, Morris, Rochester

 Responsible University Officer:

 - Senior Vice President for Academic Affairs and Provost

 - Vice Provost and Dean of Undergraduate Education

 Printed on: .
 Please go to http://policy.umn.edu for the most current version of the Policy or related document.

-Students will be awarded credits based on nationally-recognized examinations (Advanced Placement (AP) program, the International Baccalaureate (IB) program, and the College-Level Examination Program (CLEP)) when they meet the minimum standards for awarding credit.
+Students will be awarded credits based on nationally recognized examinations (Advanced Placement [AP] program, the International Baccalaureate [IB] program, and the College-Level Examination Program [CLEP]) when they meet the minimum standards for the campus awarding the credit.

-Academic unit authorities on each campus have discretion to establish the minimum standards for awarding credits for nationally-recognized examinations.
-In determining those standards, academic unit authorities will evaluate whether the material in the nationally-recognized examination is substantially similar to that of an existing course, and if so, will award credits for that course.
+Academic unit authorities on each campus have discretion to establish the minimum standards for awarding credits for nationally recognized examinations.
+In determining those standards, academic unit authorities evaluate the material in the nationally recognized examination.
+If the material is judged to be substantially similar to that of an existing course, credit will be awarded for that specific course.
 If the material is judged to be of college level but not substantially similar to an existing course, the academic unit may assign general departmental credits.